livepeer/go-livepeer/doc/httpcli.md

 # HTTP endpoint

-The Livepeer node exposes a HTTP interface for monitoring and managing the node.
+The Livepeer node exposes an HTTP interface for monitoring and managing the node.
 This is how the `livepeer_cli` tool interfaces with a running node.
 By default, the CLI listens to localhost:7935.
 This can be adjusted with the -cliAddr `<interface>:<port>` flag.

 ## Available endpoints: